Game intel

 Crimson Desert is an open-world action-adventure game set in the beautiful yet brutal continent of Pywel.
 Embark on a journey as the Greymane Kliff and restore…

 One cleanup point: do not fold the Sanctum of Benediction into this set.
-Benediction belongs to Elowen, the Witch of Wisdom, whose own four sanctums are Temperance, Penitence, Benediction, and Absolution.
+Benediction belongs to Elowen, the Witch of Wisdom, whose own sanctums are Temperance, Penitence, Benediction, and Absolution.
 It is a separate questline and gives you nothing toward Bari’s reward.

 These four side-quest shrines feel manageable once you see that they all run the same logic.
 The game changes the room layout, the enemy pressure, and where the pieces hide, but the actual job never changes.